Raffaella Campaner graduated in Philosophy at the University of

 fellowship (2000-2002) and a research grant (2002-2006) at the

-Her research has been devoted mainly to models of scientific
+Her research has been devoted mainly to conceptions of scientific

-explanation and conceptions of causality, with a special focus, on
+explanation, modeling and theories of causality, with a special focus, on

 one hand, on social sciences (history, economy, anthropology,